chenweiLabri/RTSP/README.md

 2. And install these web apps

-   The database for them is mysql
+   The database for them is mysql.
 Database Configuration:
      * Host name:127.0.0.1
      * Username:root
      * passworld: 12345678